hikoworks/hikolang/README.md

 a keyword or pattern-syntax, precedence and associativity, and a function that will be called when the operator is used.

+### Custom units and domains
+New units can be added, including full system of units (domains).

+### Adding errors
+Errors-codes can be added anywhere in the program, multiple definition merge.

+### Adding effects
+Effects can be added anywhere in the program, multiple definition merge.

+### Adding members to open-enums.
+Even after an enum is frozen you may add new members anywhere in the program.

 ### Custom literals
 The language allows you to define custom literals.
 This is done by registering a suffix-keyword and a function that will be called when the suffix is used with a literal.